 If the preview button is checked, the content of the selected file can be visualized.
 It shows the first profile in the selected block.
-The "Preview" button is only available if the "Advanced recording feature" software package is installed.

 A data file must be selected in order to see the button "Accept".
 Any click on this button transfers the content of the data file into the memory, closes the "Get File" window and starts the display of the profiles.